ricardodelosrios/sql-challenge/README.md

 For this project, you’ll design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
 That is, you’ll perform `data modeling`, `data engineering`, and `data analysis`, respectively.

-## Resources
+## Folders and files

+* It is going to find 2 folders in this project.
+The folder called `Images` will find a file called [QuickDBD-Powlett Hackard](https://www.quickdatabasediagrams.com/](https://github.com/ricardodelosrios/sql-challenge/blob/main/Images/QuickDBD-Pewlett%20Hackard.png)).
-There is a folder called `Resources` with 6 CSV files that were used to complete this challenge.
+* On the other hand, the folder called `Resources` will find 6 CSV files that were used to complete this challenge.
 Listed below are the names of the files you will find:

 `Departments.csv`
 `dept_emp.csv`